-Hardwood contains certain types of acids in their cellular structure.
-With exposure to sunlight these acids begin to amber.
+Hardwood contains certain types of acids in its cellular structure.
+With exposure to sunlight, these acids begin to amber.
 The color change is referred to as patina.
-The wood will reach its own natural warmth and patina level and stop ambering.
-The amount of patina is directly related to the species, amount of acids and the level of sunlight.
-The entire floor will reach the same patina level over time.
-This is often noticed after a rug is removed and the floor is noticeably different in color underneath.
+The wood will reach its own natural warm patina level and stop ambering.
+The amount of patina is directly related to the species, amount of acids and the level of sunlight present.
+This effect is often noticed after a rug is removed and the floor underneath is noticeably different in color.
 If you remove the rug and expose the entire floor to the same amount of light, it will even out over time and become uniform in color.